chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 -----------------------------------------------------
 #. .. tag install_aws_chef_automate_starter_kit

-   Extract the ``starter_kit.zip`` file to a directory on the workstation.
+   Download and extract the ``starter_kit.zip`` file to a directory on the workstation.
 Open a command prompt and change into the ``chef-repo`` directory extracted from the starter kit.
 For example:

    .. code-block:: bash